-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by (Trained service technician only), that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See the parts listing in the Problem Determination and Service Guide to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.

 Symptom Action The amount of system memory displayed is less than the amount of installed physical memory.
-Make sure that: The memory modules are seated corrected.
+Make sure that: No error LEDs are lit on the system board.
+The memory modules are seated corrected.
 You have installed the correct type of memory.
 If you changed the memory, you updated the memory configuration in the Configuration/Setup Utility program.
 All banks of memory are enabled.
-The computer might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
-2. Check the POST error log for error message 289: If the DIMM was disabled by a system-management interrupt (SMI), replace the DIMM.
+The server might have automatically disabled a memory bank when it detected a problem, or a memory bank might have been manually disabled.
+2. Check the POST error log for error message 289: If the DIMM was disabled by a systems-management interrupt (SMI), replace the DIMM.
 If the DIMM was disabled by the user or by POST, run the Configuration/Setup Utility program and enable the DIMM.
-Save the settings and restart the computer.
-3. Replace the following components one at a time, in the order shown, restarting the computer each time: a.
+3. Run memory diagnostics (see "Running the programs" in the Problem Determination and Service Guide .
+4. Make sure that there is no memory mismatch when the server is over the minimum memory configuration (one 512 MB DIMM: see the information about the minimum required configuration on page 11).
+5. Reseat the following components: a.
 DIMM b.
-(Trained service technician only) System board
+(Trained service technician only) System board 6.
+Replace the components listed in step 5 one at a time, in the order shown, restarting the server each time.